 APR on a Credit Card

 Understanding interest rates on a credit card is harder than it seems.
 What is the real interest rate?
 How often is it applied, and what does it really cost?
 Credit cards are usually advertised by their APR (Annual Percentage Rate).
-What does APR mean on a credit card?
+What does a credit card apr mean?

-Interest is the cost of having access to credit—it’s the fee you pay for using the bank’s money instead of your own.
-The longer you go without repaying the balance owed, the more it will cost you in interest.
+Interest rates are the cost of having access to a credit line—it’s the fee you pay for borrowing money from the bank instead of your own.
+The longer you owe in credit card debt, the more it will cost you in interest and affect your credit history..

-APR on a credit card refers to the yearly interest rate on a card.
+Credit card apr refers to the yearly interest rate on a card.
 But it’s not quite that simple.
 Interest is typically calculated every day, and you are charged every month.
 The “annual” rate is not something you’d ever pay, because if you only paid once per year, you’d have lots of late fees on top of the balance and interest.
+Having an outstanding balance every month will also have a negative effect on your credit history.

-Besides late fees, paying once per year means the debt would have defaulted after months of nonpayment and probably have been transferred to a collection agency, severely impacting your credit score in the process.
+Besides late fees, paying once per year means the debt would have defaulted after months of nonpayment to the credit card account and probably has been transferred to a collection agency, severely impacting your good credit score in the process.

 How Does Credit Card APR Work?

-The average credit card APR in the US last quarter was 17.13% (according to the Federal Reserve).
-If you owed $1,000, what would that APR really cost you?
+The average card APR in the US last quarter was 17.13% (according to the Federal Reserve).
+If you owed an outstanding balance of $1,000 in credit card debt, what would that APR really cost you?

 That’s assuming you didn’t use the card at all during the month.
 If you did, you might increase the interest charged every day, because many credit card companies base your interest on your average daily balance.
 So if you spent $30 on top of the $1,000 you started with, the average daily rate would be $1,001, and that’s what your daily periodic rate would be charged against.